Amazon com : raises overtime pay for warehouse workers | MarketScreener

+Chief Executive Officer Jeff Bezos, the world's richest person, also said on Saturday, "My own time and thinking is now wholly focused on COVID-19 and on how Amazon can best play its role," according to a message posted on a company website.

-Hourly workers at the warehouses will receive double pay after 40 hours for overtime, up from the 1.5-times rate, from March 15 to May 9, the announcement said.
+Hourly workers at Amazon's U.S. warehouses will receive double pay after 40 hours for overtime, up from the 1.5-times rate, from March 15 through May 9, the rate increase announcement said.

-"All hourly associates working in the U.S. Ops network will receive double their regular hourly rate for every overtime hour worked in a workweek," the company said in a statement.
-"This temporary increased overtime pay is effective March 15, 2020 and will continue through May 9.
-2020."

-As the virus spreads across the United States, Amazon has offered unlimited unpaid time off to encourage employees to stay home if they don?t feel well.
+As the virus spreads across the U.S., Amazon has offered unlimited unpaid time off to encourage employees to stay home if they do not feel well.
 It has also staggered workers shifts and prohibited employees from sitting next to each other in the lunchroom to limit contact.

-But four Democratic U.S. senators, including Cory Booker and Bernie Sanders on Friday expressed concern in a letter to Amazon's Chief Executive Jeff Bezos that the world?s largest online retailer has not taken enough measures to protect its warehouse staff.
-They specifically asked if the company would provide ?time-and-a-half? hazard pay for its workers. {nL1N2BE02N]
+But four Democratic U.S. senators, including Cory Booker and Bernie Sanders on Friday expressed concern in a letter to Bezos that Amazon has not taken enough measures to protect its warehouse staff.
+They specifically asked if the company would provide ?time-and-a-half? hazard pay for its workers.

+In response to Saturday's wage news, one of the letter's signatories, Senator Robert Menendez said he applauded the decision but that Amazon still had work to do to protect employees.

+Bezos said in Saturday's online post that Amazon has ordered "millions" of face masks for its on-site staff, but few have been filled because the masks are in low supply and are first going to hospitals at governments' directions.

+"When our turn for masks comes, our first priority will be getting them in the hands of our employees and partners working to get essential products to people," he said.

-Amazon on Thursday reported its first employee in the United States tested positive for the virus, forcing the company to temporarily shutter a warehouse in New York.
+Amazon on Thursday reported its first warehouse employee in the United States tested positive for the virus, forcing the company to temporarily shutter the facility in New York.

 Online retailers and grocery stores are trying to capture rising demand as more Americans are ordered to stay at home to reduce the spread of the outbreak.